 Employer and Employee: The most straightforward relationship.
 Recommendations are for a formal contract, thoroughly negotiated so as to ensure a fair deal, with each party understanding their obligations.
 If this can be accomplished, all that must be done is abide by the contract.
 If the two parties are so different that this cannot be done, no contract can be valid, and inaction is advised.

 Governor and Governed: Ganbaatar defines these relationships as

 those in which one party has voluntarily ceded a degree of autonomy to

 another.
 Like between employers and employees, a written contract is

 recommended, explicitly outlining the power the governor is to attain

 over the governed, and what duties or responsibilities will follow.
 Both parties

 have the right to withdraw from the relationship at any time, with the governed having the right to resist even with violence if their autonomy is not respected.

-Progenitor and Progeny: These are relationships such as parents and their children, originals and their forks, scientists and uplifts.
+Progenitor and Progeny: These are relationships of parents and their children, originals and their forks, and scientists and uplifts.
 Creators have a duty to take care of their created.
 Whatever potential they have for intelligence, education, or skill should be explored.
 The created have the right to assert their independence, with the understanding that this ends the responsibilities of the creator.